min2ha/ukwa-site/content/target/44733/index.en.md

   "subject": "Brexit"
 }

-# Independent: Michel Barnier: Who is the new EU Brexit negotiator labelled 'no friend of the City'?

 Former Lib Dem leader Nick Clegg says Michel Barnier – dubbed 'le cretin des Alpes' by French critics – is likely to 'drive a very hard bargain indeed'